 }

-// Set up the listener for take photo button
+// Set up the listeners for take photo and video capture buttons

 cameraExecutor = Executors.newSingleThreadExecutor()